Shopify/liquid/_tags/template.md

 ### Rendering iteratively using `for`

 A template can be rendered once for each value of an enumerable object by using the `for` and `as` parameters.
+The `as` parameter is optional, and if missing, it assumes the template name as the variable name.

 ```liquid
 {%- raw -%}